Home

 • Interpretation: The heart's electrical axis should fall within this range, reflecting the average depolarization direction.
 Axis deviations could indicate underlying heart conditions.

-ECG Waveforms: Understanding The Key Components
+ECG Waveforms: Understanding the Key Components

 An ECG (electrocardiogram) waveform visually represents the heart's electrical activity.
 Each waveform on the ECG strip corresponds to a specific cardiac cycle phase, reflecting the electrical signals that stimulate the heart to beat.
 Here’s an overview of the primary ECG waveforms and what they represent: